 MBSR Continuing Education

 MBSR courses are typically offered in the winter/early spring, summer, and fall.

 You may register at an orientation session.
 Payment is collected at orientation or prior to the first MBSR class.

 Attendance at an orientation session is required for MBSR course registration.

 Orientation attendance can be applied to registration in any future MBSR course at the Center for Integrative Medicine.

 Continuing education (CEU) credits (up to 20 Credits or 2.0 General CEUs) will be offered for nurses, psychologists, social workers, and licensed counselors through UPMC Western Psychiatric Hospital.
 There is a small fee for CEU credits.

-Orientation Sessions and MBSR Courses are led by Barbara Ivanko, LCSW, Carol M. Greco, PhD. and/or Kelly Beck, PhD.
+Orientation Sessions and MBSR Courses are led by Carol M. Greco, PhD, Barbara Ivanko, LCSW, and/or Kelly Beck, PhD.

-Barbara has been a Licensed Clinical Social Worker (LCSW) for more than 20 years, and has been teaching MBSR since 2012.
+Barbara Ivanko has been a Licensed Clinical Social Worker (LCSW) for more than 20 years, and has been teaching MBSR since 2012.
 She received her Master’s degree in Social Work from Stony Brook University in 1994 and has a post-graduate certificate in East/West Psychology.

 Kelly Beck, PhD, has practiced meditation for 10 years and is a qualified MBSR teacher who has completed all teacher-trainings at the UMass Center for Mindfulness in Medicine, Health Care, and Society.
 She has taught MBSR courses at the Center for Integrative Medicine since 2017.